todlarson/networking/trafficdrain/trafficdrain.md

 ```
 set protocols ospf overload timeout 60
 ```
 I haven't figured out the syntax to clear out the `timeout 300` inside the maint apply-group.
-So, using wildcards in the apply-group to set the metric on all interfaces seems to work nicely.
+So, using wildcards in the apply-group to set the metric on all interfaces seem to work nicely.
 ## Demo
 ### Normal conditions on R2
 ```